-September is Realtor Safety Month, and OnCourse Learning wants to help keep you safe by offering the following tips for property showings:
+September is Realtor Safety Month, and Mbition wants to help keep you safe by offering the following tips for property showings:

 Meet first-time clients in the office or some other public location like a coffee shop rather than in the field.
 This allows you to establish a relationship and comfort level with the client.